ayufan/steam-deck-tools/docs/privacy.md

 All information being sent can be seen in a publically available source code of this application.

+You can see exact exceptions being sent in `Documents/SteamDeckTools/Logs`
+- if it is empty it means nothing was sent.

 ## Disable it

 Create `DisableCheckForUpdates.txt` file.
 To validate that this is working,